phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 ![](/images/linuxsql/OwnersIndex.png)

-Now add a few Owners and lets see if they show up in the SQL Server running on Linux in a docker container.
+Now add a few Owners and let's see if they show up in the SQL Server running on Linux in a docker container.

-Owner add on the website:
+Adding an owner on the website:

 ![](/images/linuxsql/OwnerWeb.png)